shelleyyap/nusxchange/README.md

 3. get name from openid
 4. remove duplicates for module mapping (low priority)
 5. admin version of module mapping page (KY will work on it)
-6. allow user to edit own review (YYY will work on it)
+6. allow user to edit own review (YYY will work on it) (half done, not done with module mappings as it requires preventing adding same module mappings.
+Jquery part not fixed either)
 7. allow admin to edit university info, delete university (YYY will work on it)
 8. ~~Fix comments: Currently accepts empty comments, character limit?~~ (both done)
 9. Fix reviews: ~~'input should be properly sanitised so as to prevent XSS attacks (see piazza)'~~, WYSIWYG editor (KY will work on it)